-Winners of the German Design Award 2018 are just being announced and include Spanish lighting companies LZF Lamps and Faro Barcelona, workplace and contract furniture firm Actiu, bedroom furniture enterprise Muebles JJP and urban equipment brand Benito Urban.
+Winners of the German Design Award 2018 are just being announced and include Spanish lighting companies LZF Lamps, Vibia and Faro Barcelona, workplace and contract furniture firm Actiu, bedroom furniture enterprise Muebles JJP and urban equipment brand Benito Urban.

 Banga lamps and the Stitches collection by LZF Lamps won awards in the lighting category.
 A pendant lamp designed by Yonoh studio, Banga is made from individual pieces of wood veneer linked together with gleaming metal strips, giving it the air of an elegant Asian parasol.
 The Stitches series has been created by Egbert-Jan Lam of Burojet studio, who has designed and “embroidered” this lamp collection in wood veneer, using a technique similar to sewing.
 A particular feature of this family of luminaires is the external stitching with pleats on the outside of the lamp so that light shines through the stitches.
 Their four models Mopti, Timbuktu, Djenné and Bamako get their names from cities in Mali.
 The shapes are an allusion to the country’s many mosques.